Take a Picture (Carly Rae Jepsen song)

 "Take a Picture" is a song by Canadian singer Carly Rae Jepsen.
 It was released on 21 May 2013 as a digital download through School Boy and Interscope Records.
-The song was created through a partnership with Coca-Cola.

-Background

 Carly Rae Jepsen teamed up with Coca-Cola and American Idol to help her finish writing the song.

 Live performances

 On 15 May 2013, Carly Rae Jepsen performed the song live during the Top 2 Performance Show on American singing competition series American Idol.
 The song was part of the setlist of The Summer Kiss Tour.

-Track listing

 Commercial performance

 The song debuted atop South Korea International Singles with 35,704 downloads.